wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

 11. Define the action to be performed by the `orders` service if an index is created to indicate that the `inventory` service has updated the stock record for an order.
 To do this, add the following statements.

-    1. To define the condition where an index is created as mentioned above, click the last **+** icon in the current low code view.
+    1. To define the condition where an index is created as mentioned above, click the last **+** icon in the current low code diagram.

         Click **If**, and in the **Condition** field, enter `index is int && index > 0`.